cap-js/docs/java/cds-data.md

 CdsDiffProcessor diff = CdsDiffProcessor.create().forDeepTraversal();
 ```

-In this mode, the methods `added()` and `removed()` are called not only for the root of the added or removed data, but also traverse the added or removed data entity by entity.
+In this mode, the methods `added()` and `removed()` are called not only for the root of the added or removed data, but also traverse the added or removed data, entity by entity.

-It is useful, when you want to track the additions and removals of the certain entities on the leaf levels or as part of visitors tailored for generic use cases.
+It's useful, when you want to track the additions and removals of certain entities on the leaf levels or as part of visitors tailored for generic use cases.

 ## Media Type Processing { #mediatypeprocessing}